Superbstingray/UdonPlayerPlatformHook/UdonPlatformHook/!ReadMe.txt

 Objects with mesh Colliders may need RigidBodies to work properly.

-If your world utilizes VRCPlayerAPI.Immobilize the ReduceIKDrift setting may interfere with it.

 Won't work with CyanEmu versions v0.3.10 or below as it wont support player origin tracking so you will need to verify behavior in game.